-- Getting into a routine is important: Start by choosing an activity you enjoy, and take baby steps to implementing a part of your daily life
+- Getting into a routine is important: start by choosing an activity you enjoy, and take baby steps to implement as part of your daily life

 We all know that exercise is “good” for us, but have you really stopped to ask why it’s so great?
 There are obvious benefits like the fact that exercise burns calories, but we would argue that the calorie-burning benefit is actually one of the least important ones.
 This article will explore some of the mental and physical benefits of weight loss, and give you some quick tips to start exercising.